SKIP TO CONTENT

 Community-Led Growth

-The conversations where buyers actually form opinions have migrated into spaces invisible to most marketing teams: private Slack groups, Discord servers, invite-only communities.
-A VP of Engineering asks their peer group "has anyone used X for Y?" and that conversation matters more than any case study your marketing team has ever produced.
+The conversations where buyers actually form opinions about which products to use have migrated into spaces that are invisible to most sales and marketing teams: private Slack groups, Discord servers, invite-only communities.
+A VP of Engineering asks their peer group "has anyone used X for Y?" and gets six replies from people they trust, and that conversation matters more than any case study or demo your marketing team has ever produced.
+You cannot buy access to that conversation.
+You cannot optimize for it.
+You probably don't know it happened.

 COMMUNITY vs OUTBOUND: DEAL METRICS